JFinnTeacher/Onshape-Boat-Tutorial/main.typ

 #oasis-align(int-dir: -1,
-  [Instead of adding another dimension, create #icon("equal") `Equal`between two perpendicular sides of the rectangle.
-While selecting, hold `Shift` on your keyboard select #icon("equal") `Equal` as show in @rect-equal.
+  [Instead of adding another dimension, create a relation called #icon("equal") `Equal`between two perpendicular sides of the rectangle.
+Select the two sides and then select #icon("equal") `Equal` as show in @rect-equal.
 Now if we change the dimension set earlier, all sides of the square will change size automatically.
   ],
   [#oasis-align(
     [#figure(image("images/rect-dim.png"), caption: []) <rect-dim>],